dpgaspar/Flask-AppBuilder/README.rst

     pip install flask-appbuilder

-for your first application you can use "skeleton" ou "examples/simpleapp"
+for your first application you can use "skeleton" or "examples/simpleapp"

 Initial configuration
 .....................